emqx/eip/active/0037-feature-gates.md

 the same shape proposed independently in the boot-mode prototype.
 The two designs converge here: essential mode is just `EMQX_FEATURES=ESSENTIAL`.

 The mechanism is intentionally simple.
-Selection happens once at boot.
+Selection happens once at boot and `EMQX_FEATURES` is not part of the HOCON configuration tree (no schema entry, nothing in `emqx.conf` or `cluster.hocon`, nothing the dashboard can write).
 There is no runtime toggle, no dependency resolution, no implicit enablement.
 Operators who need a feature must explicitly list it.

 ## Motivation